rruimao/ACLS/README.md

 - **cplexcoef**: Get the coefficients for the problem solved by CPLEX.

 ## Examples
-We present two examples: random generated data with y-outliers and random generated data with x-outliers and x-outliers.
+We present two examples: random generated data with y-outliers and random generated data with x-outliers and y-outliers.